We focus on four complex health issues more prevalent in urban areas

 We take a place-based approach to our work, addressing a small number of complex health challenges at a time.
-We partner with others to learn what works and test a combination of approaches.
-We share what we find with other organisations tackling similar issues.
+Each of these complex health challenges make up our urban health programmes.

 Childhood obesity, multiple long-term conditions, air pollution and adolescent mental health are some of the biggest health challenges in the London boroughs of Lambeth and Southwark.
 They are also complex issues for other urban areas in the UK and internationally.
 By adopting a place-based approach, we aim to build a deeper understanding of what it takes to address these two complex health challenges both locally and beyond.

 In 2021, we’re launching a programme to address adolescent mental health.

 We want to break the link between low income and poor nutrition, by improving the quality of food options in lower-income neighbourhoods.

 Providing a number of unique perspectives to our childhood obesity programme.

 How we're tackling childhood obesity in homes, schools and streets.